brktm

 Prototyping with AI

 ChatGPT is capable of generating code based on natural language instructions.
-There is some discussion that the code that ChatGPT generates is often inelegant, inefficient, non-best-practice compliant, and occasionally outright incorrect or non-functional.
+There is discussion that generated code is often inelegant and occasionally outright incorrect or non-functional.

-The process was this - first, I used Webflow's Figma to Webflow Plugin to convert my brktm wireframes into a Webflow page:
+I used Webflow's Figma to Webflow Plugin to convert wireframes into a Webflow page, then iterated with ChatGPT prompts and code output.

 Then I went to ChatGPT and began giving it instructions for how I wanted the elements to behave, and asked it to write Javascript/jQuery code that I could use in Webflow's custom code fields.
 For example: